seanmorrissey98/GE_Mammography_Classification/README.md

 Statistics such as the `generation`, `average tree size`, etc., along with either the average fitness when using a *Single Objective Optimisation* parameter file or a list of the pareto fronts when using a *Multi-Objective Optimisation* parameter file are printed to the terminal at the end of each generation.

 The results of each run are updated at each generation and can be found in the _GE_Mammography_Classification/results_ folder.

+## Features
+#### Grammar
+The grammars for this project can be found in the _GE_Mammography_Classification/grammars_ folder.
+The primary grammar file used throughout this project was *FypV2.pybnf*.
+The non-terminal set for the grammar is what will build out the derivation trees of individuals as it contains recursive elements.
+It does this through a recursive amount of if statements.
+The if statements can select and combine Haralick features and using logical operators compare them against other Haralick features.

+#### Parameters
+The parameter files for this project can be found in the _GE_Mammography_Classification/parameters_ folder.
+The primary parameter files used throughout this project were *single.txt* and *multi.txt*.
+The difference between these two parameter files are that *single.txt* is for use in *Single Objective Optimisation* and uses **generational** for _replacement_ and **tournament** for _selection_.
+On the other hand, *multi.txt* is for use in *Multi-Objective Optimisation* and uses **NSGA 2 replacement** and **NSGA 2 selection**.

+#### Fitness Functions

+#### Sampling

+#### Boundary Determination

+#### Monte Carlo Simulation

 ## Results
+A subset of the results achieved throughout this projectcan be found in the _GE_Mammography_Classification/results_ folder.
+Please note that more results can be made available through request.